 Little Tubu: Our full report

-Little Tubu is one of the newest camps in the Jao Concession (NG25), opened in mid-2013.
+Little Tubu is one of the newest camps in the Jao Concession (NG25), recently rebuilt and re opened in June 2024.

 Situated on Hunda Island, deep in the heart of a 600km² private wilderness area, it has something of a tree-house feel, and offers iconic Okavango Delta landscape and scenery: wide, open floodplains dotted with small tree islands separated by deeper, permanent channels.Little Tubu is adjacent to its sister camp, Tubu Tree, which we've visited many times over the years.
 They're separate camps, but joined by a wooden walkway.